ks1912/JavaScript/README.md

 ## document.html
 ### This file is a good example of inner html dom object.
 We used inner HTML to change the text that is being displayed to some other text.

+## try_catch_throw_finally.js
+### This file is a good example how we can do error handeling in java script.I have used try, catc, catch and finally and describe about it with some examples.